Cintas (CTAS)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-We can take a deeper look into Cintas’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Cintas’s operating margin was flat this quarter but expanded by 3.2 percentage points over the last five years.
-On top of that, its share count shrank by 4.5%.
+Diving into Cintas’s quality of earnings can give us a better understanding of its performance.
+As we mentioned earlier, Cintas’s operating margin was flat this quarter but expanded by 3.4 percentage points over the last five years.
+On top of that, its share count shrank by 5.9%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Cintas Diluted Shares Outstanding

 8. Cash Is King